schnappv/CSE_6242_Project/README.md

 -----------

-## Quickstart
+## INSTALLATION

-The final product dashboard is hosted on Qlik.
-Set up information can be scene at the bottom under `Dashboards` section.
+Note: The final product dashboard is hosted on Qlik.
+Set up information can be scene at the bottom under `EXECUTION` section.
 Python installation only required for notebook and code changes.
+If you are only looking to view the dashboards, please skip to the next section.

 Install all packages to a python virtual environment: